andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Basically we just link the constructors and fields of `MkT` and `MkTF` together.

-Like adolescent Anikan Skywalker, we don't like boilerplate.
+Like the adolescent Anakin Skywalker, we usually don't like boilerplate.
 It's coarse and rough and irritating, and it gets everywhere.
 As with all boilerplate, it is sometimes useful to clean it up a bit using Template Haskell.
 The *recursion-schemes* library offers such splice:

 ``` {.haskell}
 data Trie k v = MkT (Maybe v) (Map k (Trie k v))